-PART B. HAZARD IDENT TIFICATION AND CO NTROL MEASURES S: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) guidance for the use of, and travel to and from, those facilities; Specialist curriculum risk assessments will be put in place for indoor &amp; outdoor P.E taking into account specific guidance on physical education; Transmission of Covid-19 Staff to maintain a 2 metre distance from each other where possible. through airborne particles due to close proximity to others Primary school staff maintain a 2 metre distance from pupils as far as is reasonable and when circumstances allow.
-Masks and face coverings must be worn by staff in all areas outside their classroom including: communal areas and when moving around school and when on the school playground.; Primary school staff avoid close face to face contact and minimise time spent within 1 metre distance of anyone; All staff and pupils are expected to adhere to the current social distancing guidelines as far as is reasonably practicable; In light of the mitigating measures the school is taking e.g. setting up of class bubbles, face coverings will not be required to be worn in classrooms due to the negative impact they can have on learning, teaching and communication; Staff and pupils have been instructed to sanitise their hands before putting on and removing a face covering, not to touch the front of their face covering during use or when removing it and to place reusable face coverings in a sealable plastic bag (that the wearer has brought with them) between uses as per government guidance on face coverings: A small contingency supply of disposable face coverings will be available for instances where staff, pupils or visitors have forgotten to bring one of theirs has become soiled during the course of the day; Bins are provided throughout the school for the disposal of disposable face masks.
-The contents of bins is disposed of as normal domestic waste unless the wearer has symptoms of COVID-19 in which case they will be disposed of in line with the guidance on cleaning for non-healthcare.
+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) Transmission of Covid-19 Staff to maintain a 2 metre distance from each other where possible. through airborne particles due to close proximity to others • Primary school staff maintain a 2 metre distance from pupils as far as is reasonable and when circumstances allow.
+Masks and face coverings must be worn by staff and adult visitors in situations where social distancing between adults is not possible, this includes all areas outside their classroom including: communal areas and when moving around school and when on the school playground.
+In addition, staff and pupils are required to wear face coverings in classrooms and other teaching environments unless social distancing can be maintained.
+This does not apply in situations where wearing a face covering would impact on the ability to take part in exercise or strenuous activity or to those who are exempt from wearing a face covering; Primary school staff avoid close face to face contact and minimise time spent within 1 metre distance of anyone; All staff and pupils are expected to adhere to the current social distancing guidelines as far as is reasonably practicable; • In light of the mitigating measures the school is taking e.g. setting up of class bubbles, face coverings will not be required to be worn in classrooms due to the negative impact they can have on learning, teaching and communication; • Staff and pupils have been instructed to sanitise their hands before putting on and removing a face covering, not to touch the front of their face covering during use or when removing it and to place reusable face coverings in a sealable plastic bag (that the wearer has brought with them) between uses as per government guidance on face coverings ; • A small contingency supply of disposable face coverings will be available for instances where staff, pupils or visitors have forgotten to bring one of theirs has become soiled during the course of the day; Bins are provided throughout the school for the disposal of disposable face masks.
+The contents of bins is disposed of as normal domestic waste